robertBrem/eclipse/README.md

 ]
 ```

-**HINT:** Sometimes the repositories are not only really slow they are also down.
+**HINT:** Sometimes the repositories are not only really slow they are down as well.

 ## Tested with
 * [subclipse](http://subclipse.tigris.org/)